 John Bell: Ran in the 1860 election under the Constitutional Union party.

 Ku Klux Klan: Also known as the KKK.
-They began in the south during reconstruction and were extremely violent against African Americans.
+It began in the South during Reconstruction and took extremely violent actions against African Americans.
 The original KKK was started by six Confederate Army Veterans.

 Short Stop: A position in baseball located on the infield.

 Skunk Rule: In baseball, a team is skunked when there is no way they can win so the game ends before the other team can run up the score even more.
 Also known as the “Mercy Rule.”

 Stephen Douglas: Political adversary to President Lincoln and a presidential candidate in the 1860 election.
 He campaigned hard for an union between northern and southern Democrats, yet it did not work and Abraham Lincoln was elected President.